Intel's Alder Lake-S CPU Hits 4 GHz, Flaunting DDR5 Memory

 A never-before-seen Alder Lake-S processor sample (via momomo_us) has surfaced with improved specifications and DDR5 support.
-The hybrid chip seemingly sports the same 16-core, 32-thread configuration as an early sample that appeared back in October.
+The hybrid chip seemingly sports the same 16-core, 32-thread configuration as an early sample that appeared back in October, potentially helping Intel climb up the rankings of our CPU benchmark hierarchy.

 SiSoftware detects the Alder Lake-S part as a 16-core part, meaning there are eight Golden Cove cores and eight Gracemont cores onboard.
 The configuration coincides with one of many possible Alder Lake-S combinations that appeared in a coreboot patch.
 Unless Intel has another combination in the pipeline, the 16-core Alder Lake-S should be the flagship SKU.